TamokiLoi/php/Fedu/codeigniter/README.md

-take folder src and run folder src in htdoc of xamp or wamp
+1: take folder src and run folder src in htdoc of xamp or wamp
+2: take file sql and import sql to mysql